tailscale-dev/deck-tailscale/readme.md

 > [Suggestions for how to fix this are welcomed.](https://github.com/legowerewolf/deck-tailscale/issues/2)

 1. Git fetch and pull to make sure you're up to date.
-2. Run `sudo bash tailscale.sh` again.
+2. Run `sudo ./tailscale.sh` again.

 This process overwrites the existing binaries and service file, so it's not recommended to tweak those files directly.
 The configuration file at